open-vsx/publish-extensions/docs/extension_issues.md

 ## Bugs in extensions' behaviors

-If an extension you downloaded from OpenVSX is misbehaving, please do the following:
+If an extension you downloaded from OpenVSX isn't functioning as expected, please follow these steps to debug:

 1. check the extension version on [OpenVSX](https://open-vsx.org/) (you can see the latest one in the right sidebar)
 2. check the extension version on the [VS Code Marketplace](https://marketplace.visualstudio.com/) (you can find the version on the bottom of the right-hand side bar)